ngnquanq/demand-forecasting-ml-system/README.md

 ## Requirements
 Since the application is being made on cloud, make sure to have google cloud and that you have enough credits.
 Additionally, we need things like:
-- google cloud cli (mainly for interacting with GCP services)
+- Google cloud cli (mainly for interacting with GCP services)
-- kubernetes (for deploying application)
+- Kubernetes (for deploying application)
-- terraform (for building services (i.e Google Compute Engine or Google Kubernetes Engine))
+- Terraform (for building services (i.e Google Compute Engine or Google Kubernetes Engine))
-- k9s (a very powerful tool for )
+- K9s (a very powerful tool for visualize cluster operations)
-- ansible
+- Ansible (for configuring apps on servers - often used with Terraform)
+- DBeaver (free and multi-platform database tool and SQL client, nice UI as well)
 ## Setup the environment variable
 We need to use these credential later on in the project, therefore I recommend to store it in the ```.env``` file and use it later.